+Once an AP affiliated with an AP MLD is removed, the other APs affiliated with the same AP MLD shall not include the TBTT Information field for the removed AP in the Reduced Neighbor Report element (#11429) (#14020).
+Further, the removed AP shall not be included by the transmitted BSSIDs of the multiple BSSID sets corresponding to the APs affiliated with the same AP MLD (#11429).

 TGbe editor: Please modify the existing NOTE in this subclause as shown below:

-NOTE—An AP MLD with two APs affiliated with the AP MLD might remove one of the APs affiliated with the AP MLD, and in such case, the AP MLD results in having only one AP affiliated with the AP MLD after one of the APsaffiliated with the AP MLD is removed.
-Further, the non-AP MLD that is associated with the AP MLD with two setup links also results in having only one non-AP STA after one of the APs affiliated with the AP MLD is removed.
+NOTE 3—An AP MLD with two affiliated (#12997) APs (#12997)might remove one of its affiliated APs , and in such case, the AP MLD has only one affiliated AP after the AP removal (#12998).
+Further, in such case the non-AP MLD that is associated with the AP MLD with two setup links has only one non-AP STA with a setup link after the AP is removed (#11569) (#13681).

 TGbe editor: Please modify the last paragraph (If an AP affiliated with…) in this subclause as shown below:

-If an AP affiliated with an AP MLD is removed, any STR or NSTR requirements and capabilities that correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply.
+If an AP affiliated with an AP MLD is removed, any STR or NSTR requirements and capabilities, indicated by non-AP MLDs as specified in 35.3.16.2 (Multi-link device capability and operation signaling) (#10718), that correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply.
+Further, if an AP affiliated with an AP MLD is removed, any EMLSR or EMLMR requirements and capabilities indicated by non-AP MLDs as specified in 9.4.1.74 (EML Control field) for the link corresponding to the removed AP shall no longer apply (#11636) (#13280) (#14018).